-Exporting and Importing Agents
+Exporting and importing agents

-Exporting an Agent
+Exporting an agent

 - Open the agent you want to export in the editor.

-- Click Export in the toolbar.
+- Click Manage > Export in the toolbar.

 - Choose which data sources to include.
 Agent configuration, tools, user inputs, and flows are always included.